How to Choose Paint Colors When You’re An Overthinker (or have anxiety)

 No matter how much a homeowner might love blue or violet hues, this backsplash and countertop TOTALLY DISAGREE!

-While this hierarchy can shift depending on the situation (especially #3 and #4), considering your HOME FIRST is a great way to take some of the EMOTION out and add some LOGIC in.
-I find my brain spins TEN TIMES SLOWER when I take my heart out of it and put my head back in.
+While this hierarchy can shift depending on the situation (especially #3 and #4), considering your home’s needs first is a great way to remove some of the emotion and add some logic.
+My brain spins TEN TIMES SLOWER when I take my heart out of it and put my head back in.

 5 Reasons You Keep Picking the Wrong Paint Colours

-In this next photo, even if the homeowner doesn’t love violet-pink hues, the space is telling them otherwise…
+In this next photo, even if the homeowner doesn’t love violet-pink hues, their home desperately loves them.
+This makes Sherwin Williams Agreeable Gray the wrong choice, as it can skew green (as shown)…

 Agreeable Gray and its undertones, room with wood floor, brick.
 Kylie M Interiors Edesign

-Of course, there are those who would rather choose a colour they LOVE; even if it looks disconnected from the finishes in their home – you do you, boo (insert Kylie crying and twitching in a corner HERE).
-Really though, the end goal is to be HAPPY in your space, whatever ‘happy’ looks like to you.
+Of course, some would rather choose a color they love, even if it looks disconnected from the finishes in their home – you do you, boo (insert Kylie crying and twitching in a corner HERE).
+Really, though, the end goal is to be happy in your space, whatever ‘happy’ looks like to you.
+However, for the sake of this blog post, my advice is to…

 Stop fighting your home and start LISTENING to it.

-4. DO YOUR RESEARCH BEFORE YOU START LOOKING AT PAINT COLOUR SWATCHES
+4. DO YOUR RESEARCH BEFORE LOOKING AT PAINT COLORS

-Now that you’ve taken some of the emotion away, you’ll be paying less attention to YOURSELF and more attention to your HOME.
+Now that you’ve removed some of the emotion, you’ll pay less attention to yourself and more to your home.
 Trust ye ole Ginger, doing it this way makes it much easier to step back and view your space with more curiosity.

-In your curiosity, you’re going to try to figure out what your home’s interior finishes are REALLY asking for.
-This will lead you to the types of colours you can be LOOKING for.
-Once you know what to look for, it’s easier to do your RESEARCH, using my blog as a great reference (the SEARCH function is awesome with 450+ articles.
-Seriously, type in any word and see where it takes you…except the word ‘nudes’, that’s a WHOLE different blog).
+Then, once you know what to look for, it’s easier to do your research, using my Kylie M YouTube and blog as references (my SEARCH function is awesome.
+Seriously, type in any word and see where it takes you…except the word ‘nudes,’ that’s a whooooole different blog).

 Benjamin Moore Colony Green, best green paint colour, popular.
 Kylie M INteriors Edesign with green countertop